-Sr. No. Name(s) of the related party & Nature of relationship Nature of contracts/ arrangements/ transactions Value of contracts/ arrangements/ transactions (in'Million) Duration of contracts/ arrangements/ transactions salient terms of contracts/ arrangements/ transactions Date of approval by the board, if any Amount paid as advance (in Million) 1.
-Name Mahindra & Rent paid 17.12 Jan-Dec 23 party Transactions (RPTs) entered during the year were repetitive in nature and were in the ordinary course of business and on arm's length These RPTs are in the ordinary course of business and are Nil Mahindra Limited Sale of Goods 16,452.74 - at arm's length basis, hence provisions of Section 188 of the Act requiring approval of the board is not applicable.
-Nature of Relationship Significant influence over the Company or ultimate holding company Purchase of Goods and Services 0.35 The Transactions with M&M are repetitive in nature and the Audit Committee of the Company considered and granted its omnibus approval to these Interest Paid 2.13 Total 16,472.34 basis. transactions from time to tinese transactions from time to time.
+Sr. No. Name(s) of the related party & Nature of relationship Nature of contracts/ arrangements/ transactions Value of contracts/ arrangements/ transactions (in ₹ Million) Duration of contracts/ arrangements/ transactions salient terms of contracts/ arrangements/ transactions Date of approval by the board, if any Amount paid as advance (in ₹ Million) 1.
+Name Rent paid 17.12 Jan-Dec 23 party course of at arm's l (RPTs) entered during the year vere repetitive in nature and were in the ordinary course of business and on arm's length course of at arm's language of the second s These RPTs are in the ordinary course of business and are Nil Mahindra & Sale of Goods 16,452.74 - (RPTs) entered during the year at arm's length basis, hence provisions of Section 188 of the Act requiring approval of the board is not applicable.
+Rela Sign Nature of Relationship Significant Purchase of Goods and Services 0.35 The Transactions with M&M are repetitive in nature and the Audit Committee of the Company considered and granted its omnibus approval to these influence over the Company or Interest Paid 2.13 ultimate holding company Total 16,472.34 basis. transactions from time to times transactions from time to time.
 Further, as required under the provisions of Regulation 23(4) of the Listing Regulations Approval of shareholders was obtained for entering into these Transactions with Mahindra & Mahindra Limited upto aggregate limit of ₹22,000 Million per annum at the 24 th Annual General Meeting of the Company.